 There is an even weirder concept called open plan bathroom/bedrooms in which the bedroom contains a shower area and toilet without any walls.
 I couldn’t fathom the reasoning behind this.
 I mean who would want to sleep next to the toilet?
 The bedroom is supposed to be cosy but in this case, it will be noisy and smelly.
 Any takers? :p

 17 Dignity of Labour

-In India, parents stress a lot about kids to study well, get engineering, medical or management degree so that he can get some respectful job.
-The term respectful in India is quite limited.
+In India, parents nag kids a lot to study well, get engineering, medical or management degree so that he can get some “respectful” job.
+The term respectful in India is very narrow.
 Anything which is not a “white-collar” job is considered bad.
 People will rather stay unemployed than doing plumber or electrician work.
-Handyman jobs like these are also very low paying as they are not regulated.
+Of course, one reason is that they are low-paying and labour-intensive.

 18 Pedestrian First